amoilanen/jsAspect/README.md

 bower install jsaspect
 ```

-Or download the minified file in the _dest_ folder.
+Or download the minified file in the _dist_ folder.

 ## Terminology